-Editorial and Peer Review Processes is the major quality maintenance measure for any academic journal.
-In this process, experts in the relevant fields analyze the scholarly work from every perspective, including its writing, the accuracy of its technical content, its documentation, and its impact and significance to the discipline.
+The peer review process is the major quality maintenance measure for any academic journal.
+In this process, experts in the relevant fields analyze any piece of scholarly work from various perspectives, including its writing, the accuracy of its technical content, its documentation, and its impact and significance to the discipline.

 Reviewers play a pivotal role in the scholar publishing, and their valuable opinions certify the quality of the article under consideration.
-Peer review helps to ratify research, establishing a standard for evaluation within research communities.
+The peer review process helps to ratify research, establishing an evaluation standard within research communities.

-- Each manuscript will be reviewed by the editors-in-chief and at least two independent reviewers with expertise within the scope of the article, in a double blinded fashion, according to the peer-review protocol;
+Each manuscript will be reviewed by the editors-in-chief and at least two independent reviewers with expertise relevant for the scope of the article, in a double blinded fashion, according to the peer-review protocol.

-- The paper is evaluated to comply with the domain of the journal;
+The manuscript is evaluated to comply with the domain of the journal.

-- The same day, the paper is e-mailed to the reviewers (without the author’s names), together with the guidance for the authors and the evaluation guide, which contain the assessment record, as well as the due date for the review to be returned (usually, one week);
+The same day, the manuscript is e-mailed to the reviewers (without the author’s names), together with the guidance for the authors and the evaluation guide, which contain the assessment record, as well as the due date for the review to be returned (usually, one week);

-- The invitation to participate in the paper evaluation is forwarded to the reviewers together with the paper; the reviewers are asked to confirm receipt and/or whether they are available to evaluate; if the respective reviewer is not available, the paper is forwarded to another reviewer;
+The invitation to participate in the manuscript evaluation is forwarded to the reviewers together with the manuscript; the reviewers are asked to confirm receipt and/or whether they are available to evaluate; if the respective reviewer is not available, the manuscript is forwarded to another reviewer.

-- After having received the paper from the reviewers, according to the observations which have been made, the manuscript will be:
+After having received the manuscript from the reviewers, according to the observations which have been made, the manuscript will be:

 - published (no observations have been made);